chmaha/DebianProAudio/README.md

 ### 1. Install Debian 12 (or other favorite Ubuntu-based or Debian-based distro)

-To make your life easier, install either Ubuntu Studio or AVLinux.
-Almost all of the following tweaks are taken care of.
+To make your life easier, install either [Ubuntu Studio](https://ubuntustudio.org/) or [AVLinux](https://www.bandshed.net/avlinux/) where all of the following tweaks are taken care of.
 Otherwise, pick a regular distro such as Debian, Ubuntu, MXLinux, etc.

 ### 2. rtcqs (formerly known as realtimeconfigquickscan)